-Students intending to major in geology should consult with the department before committing themselves to a particular program of study.
+Students intending to major in geology must consult with department before committing themselves to a particular program of study, particularly in choosing the field of their minor.
 Those wishing preparation in the field of mining geology will find a comprehensive four year program set forth in the degree plans in the front of this catalog.